Mar 20, 2024 • 7 min read

-From admiring Silk Road architecture to wine-tasting, from heli-skiing in Amirsoy to exploring a graveyard of ships in the Aral Sea, Uzbekistan has something to offer for every type of explorer.
-To help you plan a trip to this fascinating Central Asian nation, here are our favorite things to do.
+From admiring Silk Road architecture to wine-tasting, heli-skiing in Amirsoy, and exploring a graveyard of ships in the Aral Sea, Uzbekistan has something to offer for every type of traveler.

-Magnificent Samarkand, noble Bukhara, atmospheric Khiva – the cities on the path of the historic Silk Road have a special allure.
-Conquerors such as Alexander the Great, Genghis (Chengiz) Khan and Amir Temur (Tamerlane) left behind an amazing legacy, bringing together thinkers, traders and scholars from around the world.
+Magnificent Samarkand, noble Bukhara, atmospheric Khiva – the cities on the path of the historic Silk Road hold a special allure.
+Conquerors such as Alexander the Great, Chinggis (Genghis) Khan and Amir Temur (Tamerlane) all left behind a legacy, bringing together thinkers, traders and scholars from around the world.

-Local guides bring each location to life with inspiring stories – learn about the wisdom of Amir Temur’s wife, Bibi-Khanum, in Samarkand; unravel the destiny of the last Emir of Bukhara in the Sitorai Mokhi-Khosa summer palace; and discover the life of the harem in Khiva’s Tosh-Hovli palace.
+Local guides bring each of these locations to life with inspiring stories.
+Learn about the wisdom of Amir Temur’s wife, Bibi-Khanum, in Samarkand; unravel the destiny of the last Emir of Bukhara in the Sitorai Mokhi-Khosa summer palace; and discover the life of the harem in Khiva’s Tosh-Hovli Palace.

 Planning tip: Book high-speed trains from Tashkent to Samarkand, Bukhara or Shakhrisabz well in advance as tickets are usually in great demand.
 For online booking, visit the Uzbekistan Railways website or use the national railways’ mobile phone app.